ttnick/ttnick.github.io/about.md

 In Germany, we usually avoid a second commentator or getting too involved in statistics, which I find interesting.
 I omitted soccer up to here but I absolutely love it.
 My favorite team is [KFC Uerdingen 05](http://kfc-uerdingen.de), which is playing in Germany's ~~fourth~~ ~~third~~ fourth (sigh) division.
-Sports are awesome but sometimes everyone just needs some time time to chill.
+Sports are awesome but sometimes everyone just needs some time to chill.
 For me, listening to music is the most effective way to clean up my mind.
 If you ask me for my favorite genre, I would say *handmade*, which covers pretty much everything I am listening to and spares out the purely electronic stuff I do not like.
 Also, I play guitar and ukulele, usually a mix of Folk and Punk.